 Onam: Kerala’s Harvest Festival; spectacular snake boat races in many parts of Kerala.

 Ganesh Chaturthi: Mainly Pune, Orissa, Bombay, and Madras, dedicated to elephant-headed God Ganesh.
 Giant models of the deity will process and immerse in water.
-Colorful, and a particularly worth visiting on the Day of Immersion at Bombay.
+Colorful, and particularly worth visiting on the Day of Immersion in Bombay.
 Finally, the festival ends after immersing the statue of Lord Ganesh in the water.

 Dussehra: The most popular festival in the country.
 This festival is equally important as others and celebrates in different ways, in different parts of the country.
 Moreover, in the north and particularly in Delhi plays and music recall the life of Rama.
 As it is also popular as Ram Lila.
 Similarly in Kulu, the festival is also very colorful and celebrated.
 As well as, in Bengal and many parts of Eastern India, it knows as Durga Puja.
 And many people in the South celebrate it as Navaratri.

 Fair, Himachal Pradesh: Kulu Valley to coincide with Dussehra (10 days).